som3canadian/Some-Tools/README.md

 - `install` - Install a tool
 - `install-cat` - Install all tools of a Category
 - `install-all` - Install all tools
-- `check-update` - Check Update for an installed tools and Update it if you want (Only for tools from a git repo)
+- `check-update` - Check Update for an installed tools and Update it if you want.
 - `check-update-all` - Check Update for all installed tools
 - `self-update` - Check Update for Some-Tools and Update if you want
 - `add-tool` - Create template for a new tool (./sometools.sh add-tool newtoolname category)